priyankaraghunathan15/tataiq-retail-analytics/README.md

 ## 🧠 Project Tasks

 ### Task 1: Framing the Business Scenario
-I developed eight stakeholder-specific questions—four for the CEO and four for the CMO—based on the business’s expansion and revenue goals.
+I developed eight stakeholder-specific questions,four for the CEO and four for the CMO based on the business’s expansion and revenue goals.
 These questions covered:

 - Seasonal revenue fluctuations
 - Top-performing countries and customer segments